ericpark617/CS207-FinalProject/README.md

 # CS207-FinalProject

-This project is a device which uses a laser tripwire type mechanism to send a signal to a computer to launch a certain application when the laser is interrupted.
+This project is a device which uses a laser tripwire type mechanism to send a signal to a computer to launch a certain application when the laser is interrupted and close the program when the laser is interrupted again.
 The point of this system is to launch any applications that are used daily, whenever the user walks into a room or walks to his/her computer.
 This is not a very practical system to actually use in real life as it only does one simple action on a computer, but it is just a fun little device to use.
 The path of the programs all vary, so appropriate changes mucst be made depending on the program to launch and the computer being used.
 The original plan was to use wi-fi to send the signal to the PC but this deemed to be out of my capabilities and ended up simply using the Arduino connected to the PC and talk to the serial port over usb.

 ![My image](https://github.com/ericpark617/CS207-FinalProject/blob/master/img/img.jpg)